When can babies eat iceberg lettuce?

 Note: Farmers frequently spray lettuce to keep pests away, and iceberg lettuce often shows higher levels of pesticide residues than other vegetables.1 Remove the outer leaves on whole heads of iceberg lettuce (they are the most likely to contain pesticides) and buy organic lettuce when possible to reduce exposure.

-Is iceberg lettuce a choking hazard for babies?
+Is iceberg lettuce a common choking hazard for babies?

 No. Iceberg lettuce is not a common choking hazard.
 However, lettuce can lead to gagging if the leaves cling to the roof of the mouth or your baby’s tongue.
 Be sure to create a safe eating environment and always stay near your baby during mealtime.
-Keep scrolling for age-appropriate serving suggestions!
+Check out our age-appropriate serving suggestions!

 Is iceberg lettuce a common allergen?